tlwilliams895/gis-devops/docs/_sources/studios/elasticsearch1/index.rst.txt

 7. Get all tweets by John Smith
 8. Get the average number of likes for all tweets

-The `Elasticsearch walkthrough <../../walkthroughs/elasticsearch>`_ prepared you for most of these tasks, however you may need to reference the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/index.html>`_, and work with your fellow classmates to answer all the questions!
+The :ref:`walkthrough-elasticsearch` prepared you for most of these tasks, however you may need to reference the `Elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/reference/6.5/index.html>`_, and work with your fellow classmates to answer all the questions!

 Turning In Your Work
 ====================